GameStop stock roars back after Robinhood lifts trading freeze

 Robinhood raised $1 billion from existing investors, the New York Times reported, and tapped a $500 million credit line to meet its capital requirements.

 But Robinhood’s explanation for the restrictions did little to appease critics.
-In a live stream on Twitch Thursday night, Rep. Alexandria Ocasio-Cortez (D-N.Y.) questioned Robinhood’s move amid a wide-ranging discussion about the power dynamics between Wall Street and the public.
+In a live stream on Twitch Thursday night, Rep. Alexandria Ocasio-Cortez (D-N.Y.) questioned Robinhood’s move in a wide-ranging discussion about the power dynamics between Wall Street and the public.

 “We didn’t see anyone go to jail for that,” Ocasio-Cortez said of Wall Street during the mortgage crisis.
 “We didn’t see virtually anybody held accountable in any serious way.”
 The appearance of a populist revolt with GameStop felt like the first time anyone was held to account, she said.